-HFL and our Nairobi Field Partner Everlyne Embenzi are now working with a small orphan home called Shiphra Centre in Nairobi.
+HFL and our Nairobi partner Everlyne Embenzi are now working with a small orphan home called Shiphra Centre in Nairobi.
 Thanks to some compassionate and generous Canadians this little home has been receiving help with student tuition for many years.
 We are happy to be able to come along side and help with support, monitoring and reporting.

 Martha Njeri has a giant generous heart, a lovely smile, infectious laugh and a deep faith.
 Her home is warm and welcoming and the children are happy and well looked after.
 There are upwards of 50 children attached to the home, ranging in age from several months to university, she also cares for mothers with babies who are in transition situations.